Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Medical Sciences

-2. PATHOGENESIS STUDIES AND EPIDEMIOLOGICAL STUDIES: In 2002, a large autopsy study of 264 Zambian children undertaken by Prof.Zumla and colleagues yeilded high impact data on pathogenesis of killer respiratory tract infections.
+2. PATHOGENESIS AND EPIDEMIOLOGICAL STUDIES: In 2002, a large autopsy study of 264 Zambian children undertaken by Prof.Zumla and colleagues yeilded high impact data on pathogenesis of killer respiratory tract infections.
 Sentinel epidemiological and clinical studies have shown the emergence of extensively drug resistant TB.
 Several autopsy and molecular studies of adults and children are ongoing.

 1. Undergraduate Medical students: Infectious diseases/microbiology/tropical Medicine/Clinical bedside 2.
 Supervision of PhD students 3.
 Supervision of postdoctoral scientists